kirteymanr/Bird-and-Animal-Call-Detection-on-Edge-Devices/README.md

-# Hardware-Acceleration-and-Optimization-for-Machine-Learning
+# E1 201: Hardware Acceleration and Optimization for Machine Learning
-# Audio Classification Model: Bird and animal call detection
+# Project: Bird and Animal Call Detection​ on Edge Devices

 This repository contains an audio classification model that distinguishes between bird, cat, and dog sounds.
 It includes model files in various formats, as well as a Jupyter Notebook used to build, train, and convert the model.